PARISH OF RICHMOND

 By God's grace, building a loving and caring community wherever we are.

-richmondparish@gmail.com
+Contacting e-News: richmondparish@gmail.com

-To contact parish officers: parishofrichmond@outlook.com
+Contacting parish officers: parishofrichmond@outlook.com

 “Not only with our lips but in our lives”

-Richmond This coming Sunday
+Services This Sunday

-Second Sunday of Advent
+Second Sunday Of Easter

-• Find Sunday Bible readings at [link]
+Find Bible readings at [link]

-The prayer list is long again.
-Please advise Pat Margison (328-8146) of name deletions as well as additions.
+Please advise Pat Margison (506-328-8146) of name deletions as well as name additions.

 Whom do you know in hospital?
 There’s a convenient way to get a cheery greeting to the hospitalized.
 The hospital delivers it.
 Parishioners receiving these notes have mentioned how important they are.
 Check out: [Link]